leather looking background

 Names Mean Things - Using Yah's Various Names in Our Prayers - Tim Kelley

-The scriptures show us that the Creator of the Universe has a number of different names and titles, all of which provide insight into what He is, what He does for us, and the hope we can have by understanding through the titles by which He identifies Himself.
-When we use the appropriate name in our prayers, maybe He will be touched by our dilegence and be more inclined to give us our petition.
+The scriptures show us that the Creator of the Universe has a number of different names and titles, all of which provide insight into what He is, what He does for us, and the hope we can have by understanding the titles by which He identifies Himself.
+When we use the appropriate name in our prayers, maybe He will be touched by our dilegence and be more inclined to grant us our petition.
 Delivered at the Ami Yisrael Fellowship - January 21, 2023.

 In My Name - Messiah's Role in Our Prayers. . . - Tim Kelley